haskell/cabal/doc/developing-packages.rst

 Unit of distribution
 --------------------

 The Cabal package is the unit of distribution.
-What this means is that each Cabal package can be distributed on its own in source or binary form.
-Of course there may dependencies between packages, but there is usually a degree of flexibility in which versions of packages can work together so distributing them independently makes sense.
+This means that each Cabal package can be distributed on its own, in source or binary form.
+There may be dependencies between packages, but there is usually a degree of flexibility in which versions of packages can work together so distributing them independently makes sense.